MP Estate Planning UK

 Correcting beneficial owner information

-Incomplete beneficiary or settlor details cause discrepancy flags.
-We suggest matching names, dates and addresses to ID before you save edits.
+Incomplete beneficiary or settlor details are one of the most common causes of discrepancy flags from obliged entities.
+We suggest cross-checking names, dates of birth, and addresses against current identification documents before you save any edits.

 Changes to assets and financial arrangements